Endava/cats/README.md

 This `Fuzzer` will try to send 'happy' flow requests, but will omit any supplied header which might be used for authentication like: `Authorization` or headers containing `JWT`.
 The expected result is a `401` or `403` response code.

+### MalformedJsonFuzzer
+This `Fuzzer` will send a malformed JSON to the service and expects a validation error.
+The malformed JSON is obtained by taking a valid JSON from the `HappyFuzzer` and append the word `bla` at the end.

+**Please note that because the CATS report will only display valid JSON files for both request and responses, the final report won't display the malformed JSON which includes the `bla` string at the end.
+No need to worry, as CATS is actually sending the right malformed data to the service.
+You can check the running logs for the line starting with `Final payload:` to see the exact string which is being send to the service.**

 ## ContractInfo Fuzzers
 Usually a good OpenAPI contract must follow several good practices in order to make it easy digestible by the service clients and act as much as possible as self-sufficient documentation: